 0514.
-The use of cables not designated LSHF will, upon burning, produce toxic and acidic effluent which may cause damage to the printed circuit boards (PCBs) of adjacent equipment exposed to such gases.
+The use of cables and materials not designated LSHF or for new installations not marked with a Euro Class classification will, upon burning, produce toxic and actine effluent which may cause damage to the printed circuit boards (PCBs) of adjacent equipment exposed to such gases.
 Further information is contained in BS 8492.
-Whilst not mandatory, the use of LSHF cables should be specified for unmanned NERs where it is required to protect equipment from such damage but consideration should be given to the presence of any existing non LSHF materials.
+For all installations the use of Euro Class cables should be specified for unmanned NERs where it is required to protect equipment from such damage but consideration should be given to the presence of any existing non LSHF materials.